Is a Correction Looming Ahead for Eaton Corporation plc (ETN)

 ETN’s Market Performance

-ETN stocks went down by -3.50% for the week, with a monthly drop of -9.22% and a quarterly performance of -2.94%, while its annual performance rate touched 31.39%.
-The volatility ratio for the week stands at 3.78% while the volatility levels for the past 30 days are set at 2.44% for Eaton Corporation plc.
-The simple moving average for the period of the last 20 days is -6.88% for ETN stocks with a simple moving average of -1.67% for the last 200 days.
+ETN stocks went up by 0.91% for the week, with a monthly drop of -8.53% and a quarterly performance of -7.47%, while its annual performance rate touched 30.11%.
+The volatility ratio for the week stands at 2.68% while the volatility levels for the past 30 days are set at 2.67% for Eaton Corporation plc.
+The simple moving average for the period of the last 20 days is -4.18% for ETN stocks with a simple moving average of -1.06% for the last 200 days.

 Analysts’ Opinion of ETN